Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre.md

 ***Prerequisite.*** If a Manoeuvre have a prerequisite, you must meet any prerequisite specified to have that Manoeuvre.

+***Saving Throw.*** If a manoeuvre you use requires your target to make a :d20-save: Saving Throw to resist the manoeuvre's effects, the DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).

 ## PHB'24 Combat Manoeuvre

 ---